helenewouogou/Project-2--Primero-Bank/README.md

 # Project-2-Primero-Bank

 Project 2: Visualize Data with Excel

 Client: Primero Bank

-Context and Mission Challenges:
+Context and challenges of the assignment

-The mission is commissioned by Primero Bank, a 100% online bank that has been in existence for 5 years.
-It offers common banking operations similar to traditional banks, with the sole difference being the absence of physical branches.
+● The assignment was commissioned by Primero Bank, a 100% online bank that has been in existence for 5 years.
+It offers current or usual operations like other banks with the only difference being that it has no physical branch.
-The bank also provides four pricing options for cards, with the blue card being free, and the other three cards incurring charges: Silver, Gold, Platinum (introduced six months ago).
+It also offers 4 card tariffs: the Blue Card is free and the other 3 cards are chargeable: Silver, Gold, Platinium (the latter was created 6 months ago)
-The mission involves conducting preliminary analyses for the development of an action plan following a loss of more than 16% of the bank's clients.
+● The assignment consists of carrying out analyses, preliminary to the drafting of an action plan following the loss of more than 16% of the bank's customers.

-The objectives of these analyses include:
+● The objectives of these analyses are as follows:
-Identifying the typical profiles of clients leaving the bank.
-Deriving at least 5 analysis paths for understanding the reasons they departed.
-Identifying among the current clients, the profiles that might leave.
+-Identify the typical profiles of customers leaving the bank -To deduce at least 5 avenues of analysis on the reasons why they left the bank -Identify the profiles of current customers who could leave the bank.

-Methodology/Tools Used: Excel
+Methodology/tools used: Excel

-Results Achieved: Client profiles that have left and recommendations
+Results: Profile of customers who have left and recommendations

-Assessed Skills:
+Skills acquired

-Analyze user data by selecting an appropriate methodology.
+- Analyse user data by selecting an appropriate methodology
-Present data to users by employing data visualization techniques.
+- Present data to users using data visualisation techniques